 - When giving your card, ensure that it is turned towards the receiver.

 - Keep the received cards on display.
-Do not shove them into your pocket or wallet – this is considered to be rude.
+Do not shove them into your pocket or wallet – this is considered rude.
 Use a card holder instead.

-- Do not write or fold the received cards, treat them with the same respect you would to the individual that gave them to you.
+- Do not write or fold the received cards; treat them with respect.

-You can contact recruiters at the following sites:
+You can contact Japan-based recruiters at the following websites: